ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ![Source report 8](/phases/phase1_images/source_report/Source8.png?raw=true)

-The last error reported is about the JPA version used in our code.
-In the WebSphere Application Server V7.0 we are migrating our code from, we were using its Feature Pack for OSGI and JPA which comes with the JPA 2.0 version.
-In contrast, the WebSphere Application Server V9.0 which we want to migrate our code to uses JPA 2.1 where the provider has changed from being _openJPA_ to _eclipseLink_.
-As a result, methods, annotations, etc are no longer valid or its behaviour has changed:
+The last error reported is on the persistence.xml file for the JPA version used in our code.
+In the WebSphere Application Server V7.0, where we are migrating our code from, we were using its Feature Pack for OSGI and JPA which comes with the JPA 2.0 version for which OpenJPA is its provider.
+In contrast, the WebSphere Application Server V9.0, which we want to migrate our code to, uses the JPA 2.1 version for which eclipselink is its provider.
+Then, the problem is that some JPA annotations and attributes declared in the persistence.xml file are OpenJPA proprietary:

 ![Source report 9](/phases/phase1_images/source_report/Source9.png?raw=true)
 ![Source report 10](/phases/phase1_images/source_report/Source10.png?raw=true)